josephmisiti/sweep-bot/README.md

 # Sweep

-Sweep is a Github assistant bot that helps with issue and pull request management.
+Sweep is a Github assistant bot that completes tickets by making a PR and responds to PR comments.

+## Story

+We were frustrated by small tickets such simple bug fixes, annoying refactors and small features and realized ChatGPT/GPT-4 could easily do it.
+Unlike copilot, this can solve entire tickets and can be parallelized: someone can spin up 10 tickets and have it solve them all at once.
+Unfortunately, Github released much of the same features two weeks and we decided to call it cuts for this project.

 ## Setup